ericbannon/qubetics-ubuntu22.04-validator-docker/README.md

   bannimal/tics-validator-node:latest
 ```

 **IMPORTANT** - If you completely remove the docker container from the node, you will need to specify the backup directory when re-running your docker run command for the new container.
-You can do this by adding the following env variable to your docker run command:
+You can do this by adding the following env variable to your docker run command (replace with current month and day)

 ```
  -e DAEMON_DATA_BACKUP_DIR=/mnt/nvme/qubetics/data-backup-2025-7-27 \
   bannimal/tics-validator-node:v1.0.1
 ```

-The backup directory will have this structure depending on the day you rm the container:

-i.e. data-backup-2025-month-day (see above)

-If you want the docker container to have system access to all CPUs and RAM, please include the following in your run command:"
+**Reccomended** If you are running an independent node for the purpose of validation and want the docker container to have system access to all CPUs and RAM, please include the following in your run command:

 ```
     -cpus="$(nproc)" \
     --memory="0" \
 ```

 #### Install Qubetics Validator Node
 ```
 bash -x qubetics_ubuntu_node.sh
 ```

-Enter in your node details and proceed to make note of any of the outpout - mnemonics & Node information
+Enter in your node details and proceed to make note of any of the outpout - mnemonics & Node information.
+Store somewhere safe and secure.

 ## Concluding Notes